NeoVintageous/NeoVintageous/README.md

 ## Documentation

-Neovintageous is an emulation of Vim (feature-parity is an ongoing effort).
+NeoVintageous is an emulation of Vim (feature-parity is an ongoing effort).
 See the [`:help neovintageous`](https://github.com/NeoVintageous/NeoVintageous/blob/master/res/doc/neovintageous.txt) command to learn about the differences.

 Vim's documentation system is accessible via the `:help` command, and is an extensive cross-referenced and hyperlinked reference.
 It's kept up-to-date with the software and can answer almost any question about Vim's functionality.
 An up-to-date version of Vim help, with hyperlinks, can be found on [appspot](https://vimhelp.appspot.com).